An Epic (and Affordable) Two-Week Hawaii Itinerary: Oahu, Maui & the Big Island

 The trip cost $69.95 and included breakfast, a delicious make-it-yourself sandwich lunch, and soft/alcoholic drinks (alcohol only available after snorkelling obviously).
 It was a great day and you can book the same tour I took here.
 You can find other options here.

-In the afternoon we hired some boards from a dude on Ka’anapali Beach and went surfing, before heading out to Lahaina for shopping, dinner, and drinks (see Lahaina restaurant and bar recommendations below).
+In the afternoon we hired some boards from a dude on Ka’anapali Beach and went surfing, before heading out to Lahaina for shopping, dinner, and drinks.

 2-Week Hawaii Itinerary